go-nv/goenv/docs/reference/COMMANDS.md

 - `--stable` - Filter to stable releases only (no beta/rc)
 - `--bare` - Output only version numbers (no markers or descriptions)
 - `--skip-aliases` - Don't show version aliases
+- `--json` - Output in JSON format (for installed versions only)

+**Output Ordering:**

+When using `--remote`, versions are displayed in **oldest-first order** (matching traditional shell behavior).
+The "go" prefix is automatically stripped from version strings.
+Pre-release versions (beta, rc) are included by default unless `--stable` is specified.

 **Examples:**